hoerresb/WifiWizard/README.md

 Version 0.1.0

 This Phonegap plugin enables WiFi management from within Phonegap.
+It is currently in development, but unusuable at this time.

 ### Usage from within Cordova: